Skip to content

 main_win.exe

-When we need to export C++ objects or classes, a common strategy is to export a factory function (extern "C") that returns an opaque pointer, or to export a struct function table (interface table), avoiding the impact of C++ name mangling.
+When we need to export C++ objects or classes, a common strategy is to export a factory function (extern "C") that returns an opaque pointer, or to export a struct function table (interface table), to avoid C++ name mangling issues.

 c